-- 34. Thematic groups are a working modality to share knowledge and ideas and advance technical work on particular topics.
+- 34. Thematic groups are a networking space to share knowledge and ideas and advance technical work on particular topics.
 They foster discussion among members, encourage collaboration and facilitate national, regional and international activities to which group members can contribute.
 Their activities are aligned with the main lines of actions of the Strategic Plan.
 The potential topics of interest are not restricted. - 35.
 At present, four groups are in place, based on the collaboration developed between several Teacher Task Force members since 2014: - a.
 Inclusion and equity in teacher policies and practices. - b.
 Information and Communication Technology and distance education for teacher development. - c.
-Teacher management in crisis and emergency situations.

-- d.
-Early Childhood Care and Education teachers and facilitators. - 36.
-Thematic groups are formed on a voluntary basis: there is no restriction on the number of members, and all Teacher Task Force members are encouraged to participate in activities of the thematic group.
-Each thematic group is coordinated by lead organizations and countries, and identifies key policy issues to be tackled and existing initiatives and partners to collaborate with.
-The groups are structured with terms of reference and will contribute to Teacher Task Force resource mobilization, annual report activities, and feedback to the overall Teacher Task Force knowledge mechanisms.
+Pre-Primary teachers and facilitators - d.
+Teacher management in crisis and emergency situations. - 36.
+Thematic groups are formed on a voluntary basis: there is no restriction on the number of members, and all Teacher Task Force members are encouraged to participate in activities of the thematic groups. - 37.
+Each thematic group is coordinated by lead organizations following an open process of calls of expression of interest and confirmed by the TTF Steering Committee.
+Each group identifies key policy issues to be tackled and existing initiatives and partners to collaborate with.
+The groups are structured with terms of reference and contribute to Teacher Task Force annual activities and feedback to the overall Teacher Task Force knowledge mechanisms.